 Marsha answered him.
 "He decided to lead it away from us.
-It had been tracking his movements underground."
+It was tracking his movements underground."

 Earl put an arm around his wife.
 "It was bound to happen sometime I guess.
-He was always the smart one, so I'm sure he'd figure something out."
+He was always the smart one.
+I'm sure he'll figure something out."

-Vander looked over the clutch and Firebrand seemed equally fascinated.
+Vander looked over the clutch.
 "They don't look like any eggs I've seen."
-He'd seen quite a few, including Firebrand's when visiting Pallet Town with his father.
+He'd seen quite a few, including Firebrand's.

 Vander took it.
 He needed both hands to hold it.
 "Are you sure?"
-Looking back to Earl and Marsha he saw them smiling.
+He looked at Earl and Marsha.

-"I think it will most likely hatch if you take it," Earl said before gesturing towards the nest.
-"There are so many eggs there that even if this is the wrong choice its still worth the risk.
-The others will remain down here, no better or worse than they had been."
+"I think it'll most likely hatch if you take it," Earl said before gesturing towards the nest.
+"There are so many eggs there.
+Even if this is the wrong choice it's still worth the risk.
+The ones down here won't be better or worse off."

-Firebrand gave Earl's backpack to him and joined Vander in inspecting the egg.
+Firebrand gave Earl his backpack to him.
+She joined Vander in inspecting the egg.

 Earl and Marsha paled.
 "It's down here," they both exclaimed.

 Earl and Marsha's lanterns provided ample light, and Vander was grateful.
 Carrying the egg took both arms.
-He also couldn't run at full speed for fear of tripping and breaking it, though he still kept pace with the two adults.
+He couldn't run at full speed, though still kept pace with the adults.

-They heard footsteps.
-Something else had joined them and was now running through the passages.
-However it stopped often and the sound grew quieter and louder.
-It may or may not have been gaining on them, it was clearly not sure of its destination.
+Something else was now running through the passages.
+It stopped often and the sound varied.
+It may or may not have been gaining on them.
+It was clearly not sure of its destination.

 Both Earl and Marsha were starting to pant.
-While in shape for their age they were clearly not used to sustained jogging.
+While in shape they weren't used to sustained jogging.

 Vander was also breathing more heavily and his heart was racing.
-Luckily the cool underground temperatures kept sweating to a minimum.
+At least it was cooler underground.

-The pattering of feet seemed to getting louder.
-It was getting closer, and this time there was a steady increase in sound.
+The pattering seemed to get louder.
+It was getting closer.
+This time there was a steady increase in sound.

-Everyone's hearts began thumping, and not just from the effort.
+Their hearts thundered, and not just from the effort.